HARMED BY VAPING?

 Vaping Injury Lawyers

-Advocating for the People Harmed by E-Cigarettes & Vaping
+Advocating for People Harmed by E-Cigarettes & Vaping

 Ultimately, e-cig manufacturers and vaping brands are responsible for how their products are marketed and sold.
 If people are harmed by products they were told were harmless, then it's the industry's responsibility to pay for their mistakes.
-Our vaping injury attorneys are currently investigating JUUL and other vaping companies to hold them accountable for the harm they've caused to our clients and millions of other customers over the last several years.
+Our vaping injury attorneys at Handler, Henning & Rosenberg LLC are currently investigating Juul and other vaping companies to hold them accountable for the harm they've caused to our clients and millions of other customers over the last several years.

 If you suffered lung problems or other health issues from vaping, speak with our attorneys in a free consultation.
 Your attorney can discuss your legal and financial options in a short, informational phone call.